Canop/starry/README.md

 Did you notice all those tools pretending to graph the numbers of stars on repositories are always only rising ?

-That's because you've been lying to: those tools only shows the current stars, with their age.
+That's because you've been lied to: those tools only shows the current stars, with their age.
 Because that's the only information you can get with the GitHub API.

 If you want to see the real stars graph there's no other solution than to regularly query and store the numbers.
 That's what this tool does.